 Quantitative vs Conceptual: What You Are Actually Studying

 A lot of candidates pick a credential without realizing how much arithmetic they are signing up for, or how little.
-This is one of those things you can only see clearly once you have practiced enough questions in the actual format.
-I measured the fraction of multiple-choice questions in our 45,000-question bank where all answer choices are pure numbers (currency, percent, decimal), which is a clean proxy for "computational vs prose reasoning."
+You only see it clearly once you have practiced enough questions in the actual format.
+I measured the fraction of multiple-choice questions in our 41,799-question bank where all answer choices are pure numbers (currency, percent, decimal), which is a clean proxy for "computational vs prose reasoning."

 Exam Total Qs in our bank All-numeric-choice Qs % quantitative